UK CBAM: The UK's Carbon Import Levy

 Goods imported into the UK from countries with a lower or no carbon price will have to pay a levy by 2027.

-• UK CBAM date is confirmed as 1st January 2027.
-This means a carbon price on goods in the aluminium, cement, fertiliser, steel, hydrogen, iron, and steel sectors.
+• UK CBAM date is confirmed as January 1, 2027.
+This means a carbon price on goods in the aluminum, cement, fertilizer, steel, hydrogen, iron, and steel sectors.

-• Only businesses importing £50,000 or more of CBAM goods over a 12-month period will need to comply.
+• Only businesses importing £50,000 or more of CBAM goods over a 12-month period will need to comply (an increase from the previous minimum threshold of £10,000).

 Like the EU CBAM, unprepared businesses who import or export to the UK could face higher costs and carbon reporting challenges.